 In general, this delivery to the court can be accomplished by fax, email, or in person.
 Some courts, dragged kicking and screaming into the 21st century, will allow you to email it.

-The important thing is to read, understand, and follow the directions that your court gave you.
+The important thing is to read, understand, and follow your court’s directions.
 That’s the only way to be sure that they will accept it and dismiss your ticket.

 The second item on your to-do list is to get a copy of your completion certificate to your insurance company.
 Many insurance companies offer substantial discounts to policyholders who complete a driver safety course.

-Insurance companies offer these discounts because they believe that better educated drivers make for safer drivers and that safer drivers have fewer accidents.
-Fewer accidents means the insurance companies save money and they are happy to pass some of those savings on to you.
+Insurance companies offer these discounts because they believe that better-educated drivers make for safer drivers and that safer drivers have fewer accidents.
+Fewer accidents mean the insurance companies save money, and they are happy to pass some of those savings on to you.

 Your defensive driving provider makes this process easy.
-After completing your course you will be receiving two certificates, cleverly marked “Court Copy” and “Insurance Copy.”
-Do the math, get the right one to the right place and, before you know it, you’ll be telling your ticket goodbye and saying hello to more money in your pocket.
+After completing your course, you will receive two certificates, cleverly marked “Court Copy” and “Insurance Copy.”
+Do the math, get the right one to the right place, and, before you know it, you’ll be telling your ticket goodbye and saying hello to more money in your pocket.